 - If allergies are a concern, good quality alternative down inserts that mimic the softness of down are the next best thing.

-For a quick tutorial on how to easily get your insert into your pillow cover, watch our Instagram story
+Watch video below for a quick tutorial on how to easily get your insert into your pillow cover.